invidian/secure-and-reproducible-arch-linux/README.md

 ###### Generating Master Key

-First thing to do is to generate Master Key, which will be stored only on Offline Secure Volume.
+First thing to do is to generate Master Key, which will be stored only on Offline Backup Volume.
 To do that, run the command below:

 ```sh
 gpg --expert --full-generate-key